All Episodes

 You fucking have the record.

-Alright, give me a plural noun.
+All right, give me a plural noun.

 Golden orb spiders.

-Golden Orb.
+Golden orb.

-Because that's now I'm thinking about now.
+Because that's now all I'm thinking about now.

 And I'd really rather not, so let's move on to someone else's horribleness.